In This Post

 If you limit your expense as a constraint, will the investment be sufficient to achieve your goal?

 Yeah, those are some tough questions.
-It really helps to have a trusted testing partner to discuss the scenarios and risks.
+It really helps to have a trusted QA testing company as a partner to discuss the scenarios and risks.

 What is Your Quality Goal or Constraint?